 h.
 Psia.
 The term "psia" shall mean pounds per square inch absolute.

 i.
 Interruptible.
 The term "interruptible" or "interruptible service" as used herein means that Gulf Coast, in its sole and unfettered discretion, shall have the right to interrupt, curtail or suspend the receipt, transportation or delivery of Gas hereunder at any time and from time to time without any liability to Shipper by reason thereof.

+j.
+MAOP.
+The term "MAOP" shall mean the Maximum Allowable Operating Pressure.

 2. Receipt and Delivery of Gas.

-Subject to its own operating requirements, the availability of excess capacity in its existing facilities not required for its own use from time to time, the availability of capacity sufficient to provide interruptible service hereunder without detriment, interruption or disadvantage to any of its other customers, and the terms, conditions and limitations contained herein, as determined in Gulf Coast's sole discretion, Gulf Coast agrees to receive, transport and deliver on an interruptible basis those Scheduled Volumes of Shipper's Gas tendered daily up to the Maximum Daily Transportation Quantity.
+Subject to its own operating requirements, the availability of excess capacity in its existing facilities not required for its own use from time to time, the availability of capacity sufficient to provide interruptible service hereunder without detriment, interruption or disadvantage to any of its other customers, and the terms, conditions and limitations contained herein, as determined in Gulf Coast's sole discretion, Gulf Coast agrees to receive, transport and deliver on an interruptible basis those Scheduled Volumes of Shipper's Gas tendered daily.
 In no event shall Gulf Coast be obligated to deliver or receive a volume of Gas during any Day hereunder which differs from the Scheduled Volume for such Day.
 In the event that the actual volume of Gas received during any Day differs from the Scheduled Volume, then Gulf Coast shall only be obligated to that Day deliver the lesser of the actual volume received or the Scheduled Volume.
 It is specifically agreed by the parties hereto that the receipt, transportation or delivery of Gas hereunder by Gulf Coast shall be subject, at any time and from time to time, to partial or total interruption or cessation at Gulf Coast's sole and unfettered discretion for any reason, upon Gulf Coast providing oral or written notice prior to (where possible) or contemporaneously with such interruption or cessation.
 Gulf Coast shall have absolutely no liability whatsoever in damages or otherwise for any such interruption or cessation.
 Shipper's sole and exclusive remedy for any such interruption shall be the right to terminate this Agreement in accordance with Section 4 (Term) hereof.

 3. Nomination and Scheduling.